zwshen/growth-notes/eslinput/Sapiens/c01_analysis.md

 ### Paragraph 11

 **Original Text:** "On the island of Java, in Indonesia, lived *Homo soloensis*, ‘Man from the Solo Valley’, who was suited to life in the tropics.
-On <a id="page7"/>another Indonesian island – the small island of Flores – archaic humans underwent a process of dwarfing.
+On another Indonesian island – the small island of Flores – archaic humans underwent a process of dwarfing.
 Humans first reached Flores when the sea level was exceptionally low, and the island was easily accessible from the mainland.
 When the seas rose again, some people were trapped on the island, which was poor in resources.
 Big people, who need a lot of food, died first.
 Smaller fellows survived much better.
 Over the generations, the people of Flores became dwarves.
 This unique species, known by scientists as *Homo floresiensis*, reached a maximum height of only one metre and weighed no more than twenty-five kilograms.
 They were nevertheless able to produce stone tools, and even managed occasionally to hunt down some of the island’s elephants – though, to be fair, the elephants were a dwarf species as well."

 **Paragraph Summary:** This paragraph introduces *Homo soloensis* and *Homo floresiensis*, explaining how the latter evolved into a dwarf species due to limited resources on Flores Island.
 **段落大意:** 這段話介紹了梭羅人和佛羅勒斯人，解釋了後者由於佛羅勒斯島資源有限而演變成矮人種。